surajregmi42/surajregmi42.github.io/_pages/cv.md

 ### InfoDevelopers Pvt.
 Ltd. (AI Developer, Feb.
 2018 - Aug.
 2018)

-* Led the AI and software development of Alaska Fur Gallery, an Ecommerce web application build on Django Oscar
+☐ Led the AI and software development of Alaska Fur Gallery, an Ecommerce web application build on Django Oscar<br>
-* Developed attendance management system for the company and created an attendance dashboard showing visualization of arrival and sign-off times
+☐ Developed attendance management system for the company and created an attendance dashboard showing visualization of arrival and sign-off times

 ## Technologies